-Fig. 2 : Failure process of masonry structures Development of cable tension estimation methos based on vibration measurements Cable-stayed bridges and other cable structures support loads by cable tension.
-Since each cable has its own load-bearing capacity, it is necessary to confirm that the tension of each cable does not exceed the load-bearing capacity in the maintenance.
-In practice, the higher-order vibration method is widely used to estimate the tension from the natural frequencies of the cables.
-However, the higher-order vibration method cannot be used directly for cables with dampers or crossed cables in the Nielsen-Lohse bridges.
-Therefore, we are developing tension estimation methods that can be applied to cables with dampers and crossed cables for the efficient maintenance of cable bridges.
+Fig. 2 : Stone arch bridge (Tsūjun Bridge), its numerical model, and example results from shaking table tests Developing cable tension estimation methos based on vibration measurements Cable-stayed bridges and other cable-supported structures rely on appropriate cable tension to safely bear loads.
+For maintenance purposes, it is essential to verify that each cable operates within its load-bearing capacity.
+Although the higher-order vibration method is commonly used to estimate tension from natural frequencies, it is not directly applicable to special cases such as cables equipped with dampers or intersecting cables found in Nielsen-Lohse bridges.
+To address this limitation, we are developing advanced tension estimation techniques tailored to these complex configurations, supporting the efficient maintenance of cable-supported bridges.

-Fig.3: CG image of cable-stayed bridge
+Fig.3: CG image of a cable-stayed bridge